Global North and Global South

-Economic classification of the world's countries and territories by the UNCTAD in 2023: the Global North (i.e., developed countries) is highlighted in blue and the Global South (i.e., developing countries and least developed countries) is highlighted in red.
+Economic classification of the world's countries and territories by the UNCTAD in 2023: "North" refers to the developed economies, highlighted in blue; and "South" to the developing and least developed economies, highlighted in red.
+UNCTAD notes that "the designations "developing" and "developed" are intended for statistical convenience and do not necessarily express a judgement about the stage reached by a particular economy in the development process".

-Global North and Global South are terms that denote a method of grouping countries based on their defining characteristics with regard to socioeconomics and politics.
-According to UN Trade and Development (UNCTAD), the Global South broadly comprises Africa, Latin America and the Caribbean, Asia (excluding Israel, Japan, and South Korea), and Oceania (excluding Australia and New Zealand).
-(Note: Although Hong Kong, Macau, Singapore and Taiwan have very-high Human Development Indices and are classified as advanced economies by the International Monetary Fund, UN Trade and Development classifies them as the Global South.
-Also, Singapore is the one of Small Island Developing States.)
+Global North and Global South are terms denoting a method of grouping countries based on their defining characteristics with regard to socioeconomics.
+The terms refer to developed and developing/least developed countries respectively.
+According to UN Trade and Development (UNCTAD), the Global South broadly comprises Africa, Latin America and the Caribbean, Asia (excluding Israel, Japan, South Korea), and Oceania (excluding Australia and New Zealand).
 Most of the Global South's countries are commonly identified as lacking in their standard of living, which includes having lower incomes, high levels of poverty, high population growth rates, inadequate housing, limited educational opportunities, and deficient health systems, among other issues.
 Additionally, these countries' cities are characterized by their poor infrastructure.
 Opposite to the Global South is the Global North, which the UNCTAD describes as broadly comprising Northern America and Europe, Israel, Japan, South Korea, Australia, and New Zealand.
 Consequently the two groups do not correspond to the Northern Hemisphere or the Southern Hemisphere, as many of the Global South's countries are geographically located in the north and vice-versa.

-More specifically, the Global North consists of the world's developed countries, whereas the Global South consists of the world's developing countries and least developed countries.
-The Global South classification, as used by governmental and developmental organizations, was first introduced as a more open and value-free alternative to Third World, and likewise potentially "valuing" terms such as developed and developing.
-Countries of the Global South have also been described as being newly industrialized or in the process of industrializing.
-Many of them are current or former subjects of colonialism.